JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 `PY_TO_LOGIC.py` is the Python frontend for the PypelineC hardware compiler.
 It translates Python design files into PypelineC's internal `Logic()` graph representation, which the backend then lowers to VHDL.
-Operation calls produced from a flat expression remain explicit `Logic` instances with driver/consumer wiring, so autopipelining does not require the source author to manufacture one helper function per intended stage.
+Operation calls produced from a flat expression remain explicit `Logic` instances with driver/consumer wiring, so auto-pipelining does not require the source author to manufacture one helper function per intended stage.
 See [`SYN_DESIGN.md`](SYN_DESIGN.md) for placement and [`VHDL_DESIGN.md`](VHDL_DESIGN.md) for final entity/pipeline lowering.